-The Bank mainly provides residential mortgages in Sweden and Norway and unsecured loans in Sweden, basing its credit strategy on the borrowers' expected ability to repay their debts and credit history.
+The Bank mainly provides residential mortgages in Sweden and Norway and personal loans up until mid-February 2020 in Sweden, basing its credit strategy on the borrowers' expected ability to repay their debts and credit history.
 In order to estimate probability of default, the Bank categorises borrowers into different risk grades (both for mortgages and personal loans).